backdrop-contrib/login_security/README.md

  - Block account: it's common to block an account after a number of failed login attempts.
 Once this count is completed, the account can be blocked and user and admin are advised about this.

- - Block IP address: on a number of failed attempts, a host may be added to the access control list.
-This action will leave the host completely banned from the site.

 Track time: Protection time window